Activity

 Christ Church Cathedral is the Anglican cathedral of the Diocese of Newcastle.
 This building is recognised as one of the great Cathedrals and one of the most imposing buildings of its type in Australia.
 The present cathedral replaced an earlier cathedral, built in 1817.
 Work started in 1883 and the older building was demolished the following year.
 The magnificent architecture of the new cathedral was completed in 1902, with the tower being added in 1979.
 Extensive repair works were undertaken after the 1989 Earthquake, but even today the restored Cathedral still dominates the Newcastle skyline.
 The viewing tower is often open to visitors who, for a small donation, can experience the 360 degree views across the entire city.

-Stop At: Fort Scratchley, Nobbys Rd, Newcastle, New South Wales 2300 Australia
+Stop At: Fort Scratchley, Nobbys Road, Newcastle, New South Wales 2300 Australia

 Constructed in the 1800’s, Fort Scratchley is the only Australian fort to have fired on the enemy.
 Originally a coalmine, the headland above Nobbys became a military installation in 1882 amid fears of a Russian attack.
 In June 1942 the Fort’s guns opened fire at a Japanese submarine which had bombarded Newcastle with about two dozen shells.
 These days this historic site has an impressive military museum, and there are volunteers in army uniform around the site to explain things further, including the impressive gun placements facing out to sea.
 The site presents fabulous photo opportunities with 360 degree panoramic views of the ocean, coastline, lighthouse, harbour, and city.
 Entry to Fort Scratchley is free, whilst guided tours of the fort tunnels attract a nominal fee.